 It’s also rich in quality animal protein, helping your body to naturally maintain the building material for hair growth.

-When eating muscle-meats, remember to add in gelatin for better amino-acid profile.
+When eating muscle-meats, remember to add in gelatin buff up the amino-acid profile.

 Sorghum is a relatively unknown gluten-free grain that comes from Africa.